 How does the festival work?

-Entry on both days is £4 at the gate, it's over 18s only so you may need ID if you're lucky to look younger.
-This gets you into the festival to see the bands and you'll get a programme and a commemorative festival glass.
+Entry on both days is £5 at the gate, it's over 18s only so you may need ID if you're lucky to look younger.
+The entry fee gets you into the festival to see the bands and you'll get a programme and a commemorative festival glass.

 There is no parking on site.
 Unless you're sticking to soft drinks we'd recommend coming by train or using one of the local taxi firms to get to the festival.
 For designated drivers there is a large pay & display car park opposite the Oast on Station Road.